Nelson in Clark County, Nevada — The American Mountains (Southwest)

 Erected by The Residents of Nelson.
 (Marker Number 6.)

 Other nearby markers.
-At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
-Queho's Cave (approx. 1.3 miles away); Techatticup Mine El Dorado Canyon (approx. 1.3 miles away); Deadly Flash Flood (approx. 6½ miles away); Eldorado Canyon (approx. 10.2 miles away); a different marker also named Eldorado Canyon (approx. 10.2 miles away).
+At least 6 other markers are within Queho's Cave (approx. 1.3 miles away); Techatticup Mine (approx. 1.3 miles away); a different marker also named El Dorado Canyon (approx. 1.3 miles away); Deadly Flash Flood (approx. 6½ miles away); Eldorado Canyon (approx. 10.2 miles away); a different marker also named Eldorado Canyon (approx. 10.2 miles away).

 More about this marker.
 The original concrete marker that was at the intersection of Nevada route 165 and US route 95 was severely damaged when US 95 was widened to four lanes.
 Tony and Bobbie Werly, owners of the Historic Techatticup Mine, salvaged the marker and through their efforts had this replacement marker constructed.

 However, by the time the new concrete marker was completed the State of Nevada had determined to use metal markers along roadways.
 The residents of Nelson decided to set up the new marker at this site near the entrance to the Canyon.

 See Nearby Marker El Dorado Canyon for information and current location of the original marker and the Eldorado Canyon marker for information and location of the newer metal replacement state marker.

 Categories. • Natural Resources • Notable Places •